-3.1 It is the aim of the School] to deal with disciplinary matters sensitively and with due respect for the privacy of any individuals involved.
-All employees must treat any information communicated to them in connection with an investigation or disciplinary matter as confidential.

-- 3.2 Employees, and anyone accompanying them (including witnesses), must not make electronic recordings of any meetings or hearings conducted under this procedure. - 3.3 Employees will normally be told the names of any witnesses whose evidence is relevant to disciplinary proceedings against them, unless there is good reason that a witness's identity should remain confidential. - 3.4 During informal action, formal investigation and any subsequent stages of the procedure, the School will collect, process and store personal data in accordance with our data protection policy.
+- 3.1 It is the aim of the School to deal with disciplinary matters sensitively and with due respect for the privacy of any individuals involved.
+All employees must treat any information communicated to them in connection with an investigation or disciplinary matter as confidential during or after an investigation into an allegation. - 3.2 A breach of confidentiality will be taken seriously and may warrant its own investigation. - 3.3 Employees, and anyone accompanying them (including witnesses), must not make electronic recordings of any meetings or hearings conducted under this procedure. - 3.4 Employees will normally be told the names of any witnesses whose evidence is relevant to disciplinary proceedings against them, unless there is good reason that a witness's identity should remain confidential. - 3.5 The amended Education Act 2002 introduced reporting restrictions, in respect of any allegations made against a teacher, preventing the publication of any material that may lead to the identification of a teacher in a school who has been accused by or on behalf of, a student from the same school.
+This applies to parents and carers as well as the press.
+If for any reason Schools need to make parents aware of any allegations they should equally make them and others aware there are restrictions on publishing information. - 3.6 During informal action, formal investigation and any subsequent stages of the procedure, the School will collect, process and store personal data in accordance with our data protection policy.
 The data will be held securely and accessed by, and disclosed to, individuals only for the purposes of completing the disciplinary procedure.
-Records will be kept in accordance with our Privacy Notice, our Retention and Destruction Policies and in line with the requirements of Data Protection Legislation (being (i) unless and until the GDPR is no longer directly applicable in the UK, the General Data Protection Regulation ((EU) 2016/679) and any national implementing laws, regulations and secondary legislation, as amended or updated from time to time, in the UK and then (ii) any successor legislation to the GDPR or the Data Protection Act 1998).
+Records will be kept in accordance with our Privacy Notice, our Records Retention and Disposal Protocol and in line with the requirements of Data Protection Legislation (being the UK General Data Protection Regulation and the Data Protection Act 2018) and any implementing laws, and secondary legislation, as amended or updated from time to time.
 Any breach of data protection may constitute a disciplinary offence, and be dealt with under this procedure.